jorbDehmel/theory-of-computation/assignments/assignment1.md

 (but not required).
 If generative AI is used, include screenshots of the chat.
 Please cite (or at least list) any outside sources.

+Examples:
+- Prove something is Turing complete
+- Writeup an obscure type of automaton
+- Write a program simulating a class of automaton